jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.11 LidarColourize

-Adds the red-green-blue colour fields of a LiDAR (LAS) file based on an input image..
+Adds the red-green-blue colour fields of a LiDAR (LAS) file based on an input image.

 *Parameters*: